The ultimate 10-Point checklist for buying a digital picture frame

 Visible sensors and lights

 Are there any visible sensors or buttons on the frame?
-Many digital photo frames have an 8 mm round and quite conspicuous motion sensor in the mat area (the usefulness of which can be a subject of debate, I think there are better ways to save energy).
+Many digital photo frames have an 8 mm round and quite conspicuous motion sensor in the mat area (the usefulness of which can be a subject of debate; I think there are better ways to save energy).

 Visible sensors tend to give away that it is not a static photo but a digital frame.
-Some manufacturers do a better job at hiding them than others.
+Some manufacturers do a better job hiding them than others.

 The same is valid for buttons that should not be visible at all.
 Nor any power LED.